livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

 permalink: /policies/livecoms_bylaws/
 ---

-I) Organization Title and Publication
+I. Organization Title and Publication

 The Journal shall be called the Living Journal of Computational Molecular Science, hereafter referred to as LiveCoMS.